Lakeview Elementary School

 Lakeview Elementary School places among the top 20% of public schools in Florida for:

 - Category Attribute

-- Lakeview Elementary School's student population of 419 students has declined by 5% over five school years.
+- Lakeview Elementary School's student population of 419 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|